dlmuyy/JFLN/README.md

-# JFLN: Joint Feature Learning Network for 2D Sketch-based 3D Shape Retrieval
-Sketch-based 3D Shape Retrieval
+# J-F-L-N

 ## Introduction

-The code is used in the paper of JMLN, which attempts to further  improve the cross-domain retrieval task.
+The code of J-F-L-N

 ## Environment